JeromeX/Piwigo-Export-Tool/README.md

 # Piwigo-Export-Tool
-A robust PowerShell GUI tool to export Piwigo albums and images via SSH.
+A robust c# GUI tool to export Piwigo albums and images via SSH.
 Reconstructs the original directory structure from the MySQL database, fixes encoding errors, and supports incremental backups.

 # 📸 Piwigo SSH Export Tool